 Paths to Literacy

 This website is a collaboration between Perkins and the Texas School for the Blind and Visually Impaired.
 The website offers many literacy strategies for students who are blind.

 The American Foundation for the Blind has resources for teachers and parents.
 The website also connects you to places that provide braille texts.

 WonderBaby scans the Internet for valuable resources and links to them on their website, including a section devoted to braille and literacy.

 MDE-LIO loans books to teacher consultants and other school personnel for professional development.
 You may borrow a book for two months.
-If you are interested in one of the books, email us at firstname.lastname@example.org to request a book.
+If you are interested, please visit the BVI Resource Library.